Learning What to Learn: Experimental Design when Combining Experimental with Observational Evidence: Setup

-\paragraph{Properties of $\tau$} A key feature of our framework is that researchers explicitly parameterize $\tau(\cdot)$, thereby pre-specifying and making transparent which biases drive the design problem; this feature clarifies the role of the experiment in complementing existing evidence.
-The sensitivity of $\tau$ to $\theta$, captured by its gradient $\omega(\theta)=\partial\tau(\theta)/\partial\theta$, determines how (to first order) the bias propagates onto the final estimand.
-For simplicity, we impose exact linearity, $\tau(\theta)=\omega^\top\theta$; all results extend to smooth, nonlinear $\tau$ via a first-order expansion.
-When $\tau$ is unknown, Section \ref{sec:CI} studies settings where researchers only partially identify $\tau$.
+A key feature of our framework is that researchers explicitly parametrize \(\tau(\cdot)\), thereby pre-specifying and making transparent which biases drive the design problem; this feature is important as it clarifies the role of the experiment in complementing existing evidence.